 Inhaling is a big factor in the bizarrely-entertaining world of vape tricks.
-For most vape tricks, volume of vapour is key, because you need thick clouds to do cool stuff with your vapour (OK, maybe “cool” is a bit of a stretch but you know what I mean).
-Most trick vapers tend to DTL inhale on low-resistance, high-power setups for this reason.
+For most vape tricks, volume of vapour is key, because you need thick clouds to do cool stuff with your vapour.
+(OK, maybe “cool” is a bit of a stretch but you know what I mean).
+Most trick vapers tend to DL inhale on low-resistance, high-power setups for this reason.

 Some tricks specifically revolve around your inhale style, though, particularly the French inhale and the ghost inhale.
 These are really both fancier ways to MTL inhale, so you can even perform these tricks with more basic hardware.

 The French inhale is when you take a draw on your device, open your mouth and suck the vapour from it up into your nose.
 The effect looks like a waterfall in reverse, as the vapour is pulled from your mouth up into your nostrils.
 This is quite an easy one to perform, too: keep the vapour in your mouth when you inhale, and then open your lips and inhale slowly through your nose.

 It might take a bit of practice, but it looks pretty awesome when you get it right.
 You can make it even better by widening your lips when you release the vapour and pushing your lower jaw out.
 This video from VapeChilla goes into more detail…

 The ghost inhale is a little harder to perform, but basically it involves pushing out a “ball” of vapour and then quickly sucking it back into your mouth.